johnfr14/Back-login/README.md

 # Database SRO
 ⚠️ before cloning this repo please make sure that everything is installed and up to date (see `quick installation`) ⚠️

-If want a perfect understanding of our database i > recommand to do the [getting started](https://devcenter.heroku.com/articles/getting-started-with-nodejs) from heroku.
+If you want a perfect understanding of our database **I recommand** to do the [getting started](https://devcenter.heroku.com/articles/getting-started-with-nodejs) from heroku.
 But if you don't need just go to `Getting started`

 ----